-Fracture of the tibial diaphysis is the most common injury of all the long bones with a male preponderance of approximately three times.^[1,2] Bony union along with good functional range of motion with acceptable alignment is the goal of treatment.^[3] Many studies in the past have conclusively shown that closed tibial shaft fractures do well with intramedullary nailing as compared to conservative treatment or open reduction internal fixation in terms of better functional outcomes and lower complication rate.^[4] Intramedullary reamed interlocked tibia nailing is a common procedure so much so that it is probably the first major procedure that an orthopaedic surgeon learns to perform independently.
-Closed reduction internal fixation with image intensifier or otherwise is an indirect method of reduction and whereas it can be challenging, it is not free of complications as well, such as malalignment, the topic under discussion.^[5] Tibial torsion is the physiologic rotation of the proximal versus the distal articular axis of the tibia in
+Fracture of the tibial diaphysis is the most common injury of all the long bones with a male preponderance of approximately three times.^[1,2] Bony union along with good functional range of motion with acceptable alignment is the goal of treatment.^[3] Many studies in the past have conclusively shown that closed tibial shaft fractures do well with intramedullary nailing as compared to conservative treatment or open reduction internal fixation in terms of better functional outcomes and lower complication rate.[4]
+Intramedullary reamed interlocked tibia nailing is a common procedure so much so that it is probably the first major procedure that an orthopaedic surgeon learns to perform independently.
+Closed reduction internal fixation with image intensifier or otherwise is an indirect method of reduction and whereas it can be challenging, it is not free of complications as well, such as malalignment, the topic under discussion.
+[5] Tibial torsion is the physiologic rotation of the proximal versus the distal articular axis of the tibia in the horizontalplane.
+[6] One of the first definitions put forward by Le Damany was based on a cadaver study, which was a mechanical one.
+Since then, many radiological methods have been

-This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2023 Published by Scientific Scholar on behalf of International Journal of Recent Surgical and Medical Sciences the horizontalplane.^[6] One of the first definitions put forward by Le Damany was based on a cadaver study, which was a mechanical one.
-Since then, many radiological methods have been suggested for the same and because they all use different reference points for measurement, many methods are not directly comparable.^[7]
+This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, tweak, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2024 Published by Scientific Scholar on behalf of International Journal of Recent Surgical and Medical Sciences suggested for the same and because they all use different reference points for measurement, many methods are not directly comparable.^[7]

-Malrotation of tibia subsequent to interlocked nailing of tibia is uncommonly specifically discussed and previous literature mainly has focussed on the calculation of rotational malalignment by roentgenograms or by clinical means.^[7] Consequently, there appears to be a paucity of literature in the topic of incidence and severity grading of rotational malalignment of tibia after nailing.^[4] The incidence of malunions with the interlocked technique has ranged from 0% to 13%.^[6] Tibial malrotation has been estimated to range between 0 and 6% in some studies, most of which have done clinical estimation.^[8-10] However, there is much variation in the clinical or mechanical assessment methods used in the past.
-Later, some studies posted results using CT as a guide for the measurement of tibial torsion and have reported good repeatability and reliability.^[4] This study was aimed at assessing the incidence and degree of malrotation of tibia after fixation with intramedullary nail for tibial shaft fractures and its measurement by CT.
+Malrotation of tibia subsequent to interlocked nailing of tibia is uncommonly specifically discussed and previous literature mainly has focussed on the calculation of rotational malalignment by roentgenograms or by clinical means.^[7] Consequently, there appears to be a paucity of literature in the topic of incidence and severity grading of rotational malalignment of tibia after nailing.[4]
+The incidence of malunions with the interlocked technique has ranged from 0% to 13%.
+[6] Tibial malrotation has been estimated to range between 0 and 6% in some studies, most of which have done clinical estimation.[8-10] However, there is much variation in the clinical or mechanical assessment methods used in the past.
+Later, some studies posted results using CT as a guide for the measurement of tibial torsion and have reported good repeatability and reliability.[4]
+This study was aimed at assessing the incidence and degree of malrotation of tibia after fixation with intramedullary nail for tibial shaft fractures and its measurement by CT.
 This study shall also focus on the value of CT for assessing the same whilst discussing and comparing with the literature on the topic.

-MATERIALS AND METHODS
+MATERIAL AND METHODS